For the latest updates, please visit our recent news section.

 Q8: What is the impact on international travel or immigration processing generally?

 All travelers should expect delays at ports of entry into the U.S. In addition, the Executive Order eliminated procedures to waive interviews for applicants renewing their visas at the U.S. consulates abroad.
-As a result, consular workloads are expected to increase, resulting in delays in visa processing and visa issuance.
+As a result, consular workloads would be expected to increase, resulting in delays in visa processing and visa issuance.
 Additional security measures may also be implemented, increasing visa processing times.
 Finally, the federal government is currently subject to a hiring freeze, and additional resources are not likely to be added to meet the increased workloads.
 Processing times for all applications are expected to increase.

 For additional information, please visit our Useful Links here.